Development of the chakras

 Every night it is thus given to Man, — that is to say, to the part of him that goes out of the body — to come into relationship with the whole Cosmos; first, with the planetary movements, and then with the constellations of the fixed stars.
 In this latter experience — which may come half an hour after falling asleep, or rather later, but with many people comes quite soon — man feels himself within all twelve constellations of the Zodiac.

-1/ Spiritual initiation exercises of meditation and concentration cause a slowly emerging astral awareness of the chakra centers and nadi flow channels of etheric life energy emerges, as well as the breathing skin pores.
-As a consequence of initiation exercises, one may become aware - over time - of each chakra, one after another, from the crown to ajna to throat and chakra, etc. This becoming aware may be at first very slight, but evolves.
+Chakras and nadis are only concepts, they are however to be experienced consciously.
+Initiation exercises of meditation and concentration cause a slowly emerging astral awareness of the chakra centers and nadi flow channels of etheric life energy emerges, as well as the breathing skin pores.
+As a consequence of initiation exercises, one becomes aware - over time - of each chakra, one after another, from the ajna chakra to the throat chakra, etc. This becoming aware may be at first very slight, but evolves further with consistent disciplined practice of the exercises.

 - the 16 petalled throat chakra in the sixth epoch, pointing to further development of